Christian Clemens: Mainz 05

 On 6 January 2015, Clemens left Schalke 04 to join Bundesliga's rival Mainz 05 on loan, until the end of the 2015–16 season.
 The move also includes an option to sign him on a permanent basis.

-Clemens made his Mainz 05 debut on 31 January 2015, where he played the whole game, in a 5–0 win over Paderborn.
+Clemens made his Mainz 05 debut on 31 January 2015, where he played the whole game, in a 5–0 win over SC Paderborn.
 Clemens then scored his first goal for the club on 21 February 2015, in a 3–1 win over Eintracht Frankfurt.
 However, Clemens suffered injuries that kept him out throughout March and April.
 It was not until on 9 May 2015 when he made his first team return as a late substitute, in a 2–0 loss against Stuttgart.
 Despite injuries, Clemens finished the season, making ten appearances and scoring once in all competitions.

 In the 2015–16 season, Clemens started the season well when he scored in the first round of DFL Pokal, as well as, setting up one of the goals, in a 3–1 win over Energie Cottbus and did the same thing weeks later on 23 August 2015, in a 2–1 win over Borussia Mönchengladbach.
 After suffering a plantar fascia that kept him out throughout October, Clemens returned and then scored his second goal on 5 December 2015, in a 3–1 win over Hamburger SV.
-He later scored three more goals later in the season, including a brace against Augsburg on 2 April 2016, which saw them win 4–2.
+He later scored three more goals later in the season, including a brace against FC Augsburg on 2 April 2016, which saw them win 4–2.
 Clemens finished the 2015–16 season, making twenty-nine appearances and scoring six times in all competitions.

 Following this, Clemens joined the club on a permanent basis, keeping him until 2019 on 29 April 2016.
 Clemens hinted that he could leave the club in the summer.
 However, Clemens struggled to regain his first team since joining the club on a permanent basis, due to injuries and made six appearances in all competitions.